Introduction

 The Father gave existence to the Son.

-It follows that the Son does not exist without a cause but that the Father gave existence to the Son.
-For example, Arius wrote:
+It follows that the Son does not exist without a cause but that the Father gave Him existence. |

 -